Skip to Content

 This also means increased crowds at the major attractions like the Old Faithful geyser, the hot springs, and the Grand Canyon of Yellowstone.

-The weather in summer is great, with temperatures averaging in the low 70s F during the day and 40s overnight.
-Perfect for some selfies in the sunshine to pair with our sunshine quotes for Instagram!
+Summer weather is great, with temperatures averaging in the low 70s F during the day and 40s overnight.
+This makes it perfect for taking selfies in the sunshine to pair with our sunshine quotes for Instagram!

 We visited Yellowstone in July and had fabulous weather.
 The day temperatures were in the low 70s, and the overnight temperatures were in the 40s.

-This was perfect since we did not have any air conditioning at our lodge in Canyon Lodge.
+This was perfect since we had no air conditioning at our lodge in Canyon Lodge.

 Logistics in Summer

-The summer months of June, July, and August mean that all of the park roads in Yellowstone are open (well, unless there is road work).
-Visiting Yellowstone in the summer also guarantees that all of the Yellowstone accommodations are open as well.
+The summer months of June, July, and August mean that all of the park roads in Yellowstone are open (well unless there is road work).
+Visiting Yellowstone in the summer also guarantees that all of the accommodations are open.

-Yellowstone National Park has fully reopened means that the crowds increase and there is a higher demand for those accommodations.
+Yellowstone National Park has fully reopened, which means that the crowds have increased, and there is a higher demand for accommodations.

-Higher crowds mean that visitors are vying for the same resources during this season.
+Higher crowds mean visitors are vying for the same resources this season.

-A trip in June means that there are loads of families present, so book way in advance if you are wanting to visit in June, especially mid-June.
+A trip in June means that there are loads of families present, so book way in advance if you want to visit in June, especially in mid-June.

-Popular places in the park such as Old Faithful Inn and Mammoth Hot Springs book out as far as a year in advance.
-Keep this in mind when deciding when you will visit Yellowstone National Park.
+Popular places in the park, such as Old Faithful Inn and Mammoth Hot Springs, book out as far as a year in advance.
+Keep this in mind when deciding when to visit Yellowstone National Park.

 The farther in advance you can book your Yellowstone accommodations, the better.

-The major attractions like the Old Faithful geyser, the Grand Geyser, the Grand Canyon of Yellowstone, and the major hot springs like Grand Prismatic have large crowds from Memorial Day until the end of August.
+The major attractions, such as the Old Faithful Geyser, the Grand Geyser, the Grand Canyon of Yellowstone, and the major hot springs like the Grand Prismatic, draw large crowds from Memorial Day until the end of August.

-These large crowds also mean that it is harder to find parking while visit Yellowstone in the summer.
+These large crowds also mean that it is harder to find parking while visiting Yellowstone in the summer.

 Wildlife in Summer

-Travel to Yellowstone in the summer and you will have a great opportunity to see wildlife.
+Travel to Yellowstone in the summer and have a great opportunity to see wildlife.

-But take note that the wildlife tends to migrate further north as the temperatures warm up, making them harder to spot.
+However, keep in mind that wildlife tends to migrate further north as the temperatures warm up, making them harder to spot.

-We found that the bison and elk are still very prevalent during the summer season.
+We found that the bison and elk are still prevalent during summer.
 The bison seem to be everywhere in the park during the summer.

-They are often seen by the side of the road and are known to cause road closures as they stand in the middle of the road.
+They are often seen by the side of the road and have been known to cause road closures by standing in the middle of the road.

-Chances are if you are in a traffic jam in Yellowstone, it is probably caused by a bison.
-We saw herds of bison in Lamar Valley during our visit to Yellowstone in July.
+Chances are, if you are in a traffic jam in Yellowstone, it is probably caused by a bison.
+We saw bison herds in Lamar Valley during our visit to Yellowstone in July.

-Elk are also seen this time of year near the road and in the meadows, especially near Lamar Valley and Hayden Valley.
-The best time to see the elk is at dawn and dusk as this is the time of day they get out to feed.
+Elk are also seen this time of year near the road and meadows, especially near Lamar Valley and Hayden Valley.
+The best time to see the elk is at dawn and dusk, as this is when they get out to feed.

 Things to do in Yellowstone in Summer

 Summer is the best time of year to enjoy all aspects of Yellowstone.
-The warm temperatures and the summer sunshine seem to invite visitors to enjoy spotting wildlife in the valleys before going hiking all day.
+The warm temperatures and the summer sunshine invite visitors to spot wildlife in the valleys before hiking all day.

-Summer is also the best time to view the amazing hydrothermal features of the park.
-The warmer temperatures mean that the steam from the thermal pools is not as prominent, so you can truly see the colors of the pools.
+Summer is also the best time to view the park’s amazing hydrothermal features.
+The warmer temperatures mean that the steam from the thermal pools is not as prominent, so you can truly see the pools’ colors.

 The Grand Prismatic Spring is the perfect example of this.
-Although we visited in July, the evening and mornings were still pretty cold.
+Although we visited in July, the evenings and mornings were still pretty cold.

-Both of the times we visited the Grand Prismatic Spring, you could not see all of the vibrant colors due to all of the steam coming from the hot water.
+Both of the times we visited the Grand Prismatic Spring, the vibrant colors were obscured by the steam from the hot water.

-We even hiked up to the Grand Prismatic Spring Overlook, but still, the steam covered the entire Grand Prismatic Spring and we were not able to see all of the gorgeous color contrasts that you see in so many photographs.
+We even hiked up to the Grand Prismatic Spring Overlook, but the steam covered the entire Spring, and we were not able to see all of the gorgeous color contrasts that you see in so many photographs.

-My advice, visit the Grand Prismatic Spring on a day that the sun is up and the temperature is nice and warm.
-Hopefully, then you will get to see the gorgeous colors of the Grand Prismatic Spring.
+My advice is to visit the Grand Prismatic Spring on a day when the sun is up and the temperature is nice and warm.
+Hopefully, you will see its gorgeous colors then.

 The weather in Yellowstone in summer also allows visitors to enjoy swimming, rafting, sightseeing, and more.
-Really, anything you can think of doing in nature, you can do it in Yellowstone in the summertime.
+Anything you can think of doing in nature, you can do it in Yellowstone in the summertime.

-Summer is also an incredible time to take in the amazing sunrises and sunset in Yellowstone National Park.
-Catch a sunset at the Grand Canyon of the Yellowstone to see all of the amazing colors of the Grand Canyon come to life.
+Summer is also an incredible time to take in the amazing sunrises and sunsets in Yellowstone National Park.
+Catch a sunset at the Grand Canyon of the Yellowstone to see all of its amazing colors come to life.

 Catch the sunrise and see some animals in Lamar Valley for a real treat.
-The best time to visit Lamar Valley to see some wildlife happens at dawn and dusk.
-So you get a double treat, wildlife, and a gorgeous view.
+The best time to visit Lamar Valley to see wildlife is at dawn and dusk, so you get a double treat: wildlife and a gorgeous view.

 Pros & Cons of Yellowstone in Summer